 For coverage that generally covers the insured for claims related to unauthorized access, viruses or denial of service attacks that cause “network impairment” where it becomes necessary to restore the insured’s network to the way it was prior to a virus or hack.
 Property or GL policies often exclude this risk if the theft of hardware or if a data breach occurs.
 Anytime sensitive information is gathered or stored online of a personal or financial nature or if employees or volunteers use laptops and digital devices that could be stolen and scraped for data this coverage is worth considering.

 Other coverages Jackson Sumner & Associates may be able to provide for your insured’s non-profit, depending on the type of non-profit and their activities, include:

 - Hired/non-owned auto coverage – if the non-profit hires or uses their own vehicles

-- Business / commercial auto liability – if they own their own vehicles
+- Commercial auto liability – if they own their own vehicles

 - Sexual and/or physical abuse – make sure it’s part of their GL or Professional coverage

-Non-profits are a huge part of part of the U.S. workforce and economy, accounting for nearly 12.3 million jobs in 2016, contributing 5.4% of the US gross domestic product (GDP), and providing nearly 25% of Americans volunteering opportunities with a non-profit organization each year.
-It is important to provide these organizations with the protection they need to continue to grow and thrive.
+Non-profits are a huge part of the U.S. workforce and economy, and it is important to provide these organizations with the protection they need to continue to grow and thrive.